Famous Cigar Smokers

 The perspective on how we link a “class” or a “status” to simply smoking cigars is quite fascinating.
 However, for this piece, we will be going over famous figures in society, sports, and pop culture that are cigar lovers.

-I have to say this list pleasantly surprised me in regards to finding out some of my favorite famous cigar smokers and their brands.
+There are many celebrities who smoke cigars, but I have to say that this list pleasantly surprised me in regards to finding out some of my favorite famous cigar smokers and their brands.

 Whether it be before a game, after a game, or enjoying one on the golf course.
 Michael Jordan also has gone on the record by saying he prefers Cuban cigars, specifically the Partagas Lusitania.
 We have our own alternative for the Partagas Lusitania, which you can buy here.